ethan890914/RA-ProAgent/README.md

 - **development**: This is the mode to construct a new workflow
 - refine: load from an existing workflow, and then refine the workflow with some new request
 - **production**: load from an existing workflow, you can use this mode to re-produce an existing run of `ProAgent`
-- **Production_quick**: load from an existing workflow without calling agent and parsing agent's choice, you can use this mode to reproduce all workflows in the folder `./apa_case_storage/`
+- **Production_quick**: load from an existing workflow without calling agent and parsing agent's choice, you can use this mode to reproduce all workflows in the folder `./task_library/Base_workflow`
-- **Refine_oneshot**: Build a workflow for the new query based on a existing workflow, you can choose any base workflows (those without ancestor.json) in the folder `./apa_case_storage/`
+- **Refine_oneshot**: Build a workflow for the new query based on an existing workflow, you can choose any base workflows (those without ancestor.json) in the folder `./task_library/Base_workflow`
 - **RARefine**: Build a workflow based on the most similar retrieved query and workflow.

-we have provided complete-built workflows in `./apa_case_storage`, you can use `Production_quick` mode to load and run directly.
+we have provided complete-built workflows in `./task_library`, you can use `Production_quick` mode to load and run directly.

-> To reproduce complete-built workflows, please first refer to `./setup_resources_n8n.md`, and setup n8n credentials, and resources used in the complete-built worflows.
+> To reproduce complete-built workflows, please first refer to `./setup_resources_n8n.md`, and setup n8n credentials, and resources used in the complete-built workflows.

-> we disable the test-on-change feature in production, Production_quick mode, And the APA-code will be test only once in the end of the run
+> we disable the test-on-change feature in production, Production_quick mode, And the APA-code will be tested only once in the end of the run
 >
 > In the opposite, the development, refine, Refine_oneshot, and RARefine mode enable test-on-change feature